 - The Poacher from Jade Cocoon who you can fight three times.
 Thankfully, even though he demands you hand over your Mons if you lose, he doesn't actually steal them if you do.

 - Captain Planet villains sometimes fall into this:

 - Looten Plunder is an Evil Poacher who is also an Evil Capitalist.

 - Later, the Planeteers and Captain Planet deal with an Egomaniac Hunter/Evil Poacher family known as the Slaughters, led by Mame Slaughter and Stalker Slaughter.
-The Slaughters even team-up with Looten Plunder in one episode.
+The Slaughters even team up with Looten Plunder in one episode.

-- The Simpsons
+- The Simpsons:

 - In one episode, Bart gets an elephant as a part of a radio contest.
 The elephant becomes a handful so Homer agrees to sell him to an ivory dealer named Blackheart.
 When Bart and his elephant run away during the night, Homer at first thinks Blackheart took them both.
 He yells out the window: "That wasn't part of the deal, Blackheart!
 THAT WASN'T PAAARRRT!!"